Provisioning a Resource

 Connection secret reference

-is the name of a secret within the namespace where you want any Terraform outputs to be written.
-These outputs are converted to environment variable format, i.e., upper-cased and ready to be consumed by workloads using env and envFrom.
+field specifies the name of a secret within the namespace where Terraform outputs are written.
+These outputs are automatically converted to environment variable format, ensuring they are uppercase and readily consumable by workloads utilizing env and envFrom.

-By default when a secret is defined all the outputs produced are written in environment variable form.
-If you want to filter this and only select specific keys from the terraform output you can include the spec.writeConnectionSecretToRef.keys
+By default, when a secret is defined, all Terraform outputs are written in environment variable form.
+To selectively include specific keys from the Terraform output, you can incorporate the spec.writeConnectionSecretToRef.keys

 spec: